tbegush/Team-Profile-Generator/README.md

 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
 *** github_username, repo_name, twitter_handle, email, project_title, project_description
-*** tbegush, Budget-Tracker, @tbegush, tbegush@gmail.com, Budget-Tracker, A PWA to track your budget while you travel!
+*** tbegush, Team-Profile-Generator, @tbegush, tbegush@gmail.com, Team-Profile-Generator, A CLI app to generate an HTML page for your team!
 -->